kylegontjes/joint-uncertainty-ms/README.md

 # joint-uncertainty-ms
-Code and data for empirical study presented in our joint uncertainty manuscript
+Code and data for empirical study of BL/BLI resistance presented in the joint reconstruction uncertainty manuscript